The Maya ACES workflow (using Syncolor) is simpler to use with fewer transforms, for those users who do not need a full set of transforms.

 - Output Device Transform (ODT) - Transforms to an output device, a transformation such as Rec.
 709, DCI-P3, Rec.2020.

-In practise, the RRT and ODT are combined and called an Output Transform.
+In practice, the RRT and ODT are combined and called an Output Transform.

 ACES Color Spaces